boydorr/rdiversity/README.md

 superdiv(component, 0:2)
 ```

-Alternatively, to calculate all subcommunity (or supercommunity) measures a supercommunity object is passed directly:
+Alternatively, to calculate **all** subcommunity (or supercommunity) measures, a supercommunity object is passed directly:

 ```r
 # To calculate all subcommunity diversity measures